 We request that luggage be restricted to two (2) pieces, a suitcase and backpack.
 Campers may bring a small carry on such as a backpack or satchel on the bus.
 In most cabins, suitcases are stored under bunks and cannot exceed 15 ½” in height.
 Please be sure to clearly mark and tag each piece of luggage.
 Upon arrival, CG Victory Staff will unload and assist campers with their luggage.

-Will there be medical staff at camp and are they well equipped to handle COVID-19?
+Will there be medical staff at camp?

 Are there AED devices available and on property?